vuejs/vuex/docs/en/structure.md

 })
 ```

 Here, `cart` module's initial state will be attached to the root state tree as `store.state.cart`.
-In addition, **all the mutations defined in a sub-module only receives the sub-state-tree they are associated with**.
+In addition, **all the mutations defined in a sub-module only receive the sub-state-tree they are associated with**.
 So mutations defined in the `cart` module will receive `store.state.cart` as their first argument.

 The root of the sub-state-tree is irreplaceable inside the module itself.
 For example this won't work: